Graduate Studies in AAC, Autism, and Audiology in Turks and Caicos

 All students must be graduate students in the KU Speech-Language-Hearing or Audiology program.
 The minimum GPA requirement is a 2.5, though exceptions are considered after submitting a petition.

-KU partners with Therapy Abroad to offer this program and Therapy Abroad requires that all participants are fully vaccinated against COVID-19.
+KU partners with Therapy Abroad to offer this program and Therapy Abroad strongly recommends that all participants are fully vaccinated against COVID-19.